jigpu/linuxwacom-wiki-archive/wiki/Xorg.conf.d.md

-more than one tablet as long as their "device names" are different, which you can't do using *eraser* or *cursor*, etc. In each snippet we'll enter the equivalent Option for the [Sample Runtime Script](/wiki/Sample_Runtime_Script "wikilink") configuration above just as an example.
+more than one tablet as long as their "device names" are different, which you can't do using *eraser* or *cursor*, etc. In each snippet we'll enter the equivalent Option for the [Sample Runtime Script](#Sample_Runtime_Script "wikilink") configuration above just as an example.
 Notice again the wacom driver line is not used and we modify the Identifier.

 Into your new 52-wacom-options.conf file located in /etc/X11/xorg.conf.d